-F. Unique Users: The included users on your team that have taken a particular skill assessment.
+F. Unique Users: The included learners on your team that have taken a particular skill assessment.

-Question: How long does it take for skill measurements to show on a report?
+Question: How long does it take for skill measurements to show on a report download?

-Skill reporting and usage are updated in real-time.
-For more information on how other Analytics reports populate, feel free to check out our article on data population.
+Report downloads are in real-time.
+The skill analytics pages are updated hourly.
+For more information on how other analytics reports populate, see our article on data population.

 Question: If I join a team, is my usage data carried over from my individual plan?

 It depends.
-If you have an individual Pluralsight plan and are invited to a Enterprise or Professional team, you must use the email of your individual plan when accepting the invitation.
-If you accept under a different email (for example, your company email), you will not have the progress carried over.
+If you have an individual Pluralsight plan and are invited to an Enterprise or Professional plan, you must use the same email address as your individual plan when accepting the invitation.
+If you accept under a different email address, your progress won't carry over.

 Question: Can I use Skill IQs for hiring, firing, and promotion decisions?